ismailasylla/ismailasylla/README.md

-### Hi there 👋, my name is Ismaila, friends call me Isma.
+### Hey there 👋, my name is Ismaila, friends call me Isma.

 #### I'm a Senior Software Developer